cdl-geneseo/geneseo-dictionary/B/Beer-Goggles.md

 # Beer-Goggles

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Beer-Goggles

 Created by  Zachary Arthur, last modified on Sep 18, 2008

 NN: Impaired vision from excess alcohol; &quot; Last night I thought that she was a 10, but I must have been looking through some serious beer-googles.&quot; F90 Said to be almost obs.
 F92 NN-No change